itzjuan612/comfyui-discord-bot/README.md

 - The bot requires ComfyUI to be running before starting.
 - The `--allow-cors` flag is passed to `main.py` (it does not affect ComfyUI itself).
 - Images larger than 18 MB are automatically re-encoded as JPEG to stay under Discord's upload limit.
 - The NSFW image check uses **EraX-NSFW-V1.0** (a YOLO11 nano detector exported to ONNX) running entirely on CPU via ONNX Runtime, so it uses RAM rather than VRAM and does not contend with ComfyUI.
-The model ships in `models/erax_nsfw.onnx`; if it's missing, the bot auto-downloads and exports it on first boot (you can pick nano/small/medium, defaulting to nano).
+If the model is missing, the bot auto-downloads and exports it on first boot (you can pick nano/small/medium, defaulting to nano).
 - Persistent buttons (Retry, Delete, Upscale, Edit) survive bot restarts via a globally registered Discord View.
 - All HTTP and WebSocket traffic (ComfyUI API, LLM endpoint, Discord image downloads) goes through a single shared `aiohttp.ClientSession` (`http_session.py`) instead of creating a new session per request.
 This enables TCP Keep-Alive connection reuse, avoids repeated handshakes, and prevents file-descriptor exhaustion during concurrent generations.
 The session is created lazily (and recreated if the event loop changes) and closed once when the bot shuts down.
 - **LLM model caching:** The LLM model list is cached and refreshed every 300 seconds by a background loop.
 A failed refresh keeps the previous cache so slash-command autocomplete never breaks.